tilltmk/serverinstaller/README.md

 # 🚀 Server Installer

-This repository contains scripts to automate the installation and configuration of a Debian server.
+This repository contains scripts to automate the installation and configuration of a Linux server.
 The scripts include the setup of Docker, Docker Compose, Git, and other useful tools.
 Additionally, an XFCE desktop environment will be installed.

 ## 📂 Contents

-- **`install_debian_server.sh`**: The main script for installing and configuring the server.
+- **`install_..._server.sh`**: The main script for installing and configuring the server.
 - **`install.sh`**: An optional script containing specific installation instructions for additional software or configurations.
 - **`docker-compose.yml`**: to setup your docker-orchester

 ## 🛠️ Requirements

-- A Debian-based Linux distribution (tested on Debian)
+- Linux distribution (tested on Debian)
 - Root access to the system

 > [!WARNING]